 Garlic is an incredibly poor competitor that requires constant weeding throughout the growing season.
 Weed pressure is one of the greatest threats to good bulb size and good yields.
 Ideally, garlic plants should grow in a completely weed free environment for the entire growing season.

 When weeding, it is important to be careful not to damage the garlic plant roots as they are relatively shallow growing and can be fragile.
-Weed removal, while the weeds are still very small, makes weeding much easier and helps keep the depth of soil disturbance shallower.
+Weed removal, while the weeds are still very small, makes weeding much easier and helps keep the depth of the soil disturbance shallower.

 On our farm, we hand weed all the garlic and use sharp blade hoes to do most of the work.
-We have learned over the years that weeding a field many times while the weeds are still very small versus a few times when the weeds are large is far less work!
+We have learned over the years that weeding a field many times while the weeds are still very small versus a few time when the weeds are large is far less work!
 Weeding early and making sure a field is free of perennial weeds is key to our weed management strategy.

-Garlic crops like to have a consistent supply of moisture.
+Garlic Crops like to have a consistent supply of moisture.
 In general, this means about 1 inch of rain or irrigation per week on clay or loam soils and up to 2 inches on sandy soils during the warmer parts of the growing season.

 Not supplying enough moisture can lead to stressed plants with smaller bulbs, although they will be very flavourful and store well.
-On heavy clay soils, it is best to lean towards watering less whereas on sandy soils it's hard to over water if the watering is spaced out and managed properly.
+On heavy clay soils, it is best to lean towards watering slightly less whereas on sandy soils it's hard to over water if the watering is spaced out and managed properly.

 On our farm, we rely on rainfall and sprinkler irrigation to water our garlic.
-Being located in the middle of North America and on the edge of both "dry" western Canada and "wet" eastern Canada, we can sometimes have substantial rainfall throughout the summer and sometimes have almost none for the whole season.
+Being located in the middle of North America and on the edge of both "dry" western Canada and "wet" eastern Canada, we can sometimes have substantial rainfall throughout the summer and sometimes have none for the whole season.

 Garlic scape ready to be removed before it uncoils and the capsule swells.

 Early removal is said to divert the maximum amount of energy to the bulb while late removal is believed to maximize bulb quality and storage ability.
-Generally, most growers choose somewhere in the middle and remove the scapes once they have formed one or two loops, but before they begin to uncoil and the capsules begin to swell.
+Generally, most growers choose somewhere in the middle and remove the scapes once they have formed one or two loops, but before they bein to uncoil and the capsules begin to swell.

 Next → Harvesting